Garry Burns: Burns v Folau (2019)

-Arguments: Burns argued that Folau had portrayed homosexuals as people who "should be shunned and/or avoided on the grounds of their homosexuality" and that the comments are “objectively capable of incitement of contempt and or hatred of homosexual persons.
-Folau argued that the complaint was “utterly hopeless”.
-He referred to Burns' “continuous, inappropriate and threatening sending of emails", including 37 emails in one fortnight sent to Folau's lawyers.
-In one email, Burns stated: "Folau can hide behind his high paid lawyers like some limp wrist pansy but he will not dodge Mr Burns".
+Arguments: Burns argued that Folau had portrayed homosexuals as people who "should be shunned and/or avoided on the grounds of their homosexuality" and that the comments are "objectively capable of incitement of contempt and or hatred of homosexual persons.
+Folau argued that the complaint was "utterly hopeless".
+He referred to Burns' "continuous, inappropriate and threatening sending of emails", including 37 emails in one fortnight sent to Folau's lawyers.
+In one email, Burns stated: "Folau can hide behind his high-paid lawyers like some limp wrist pansy, but he will not dodge Mr Burns".

-Judgment: Principal Member Anne Britton rejected Folau's argument that the complaint was "hopeless" but the complaint was declined for being vexatious.
+Judgment: Principal Member Anne Britton rejected Folau's argument that the complaint was "hopeless", but the complaint was declined for being vexatious.
 Board President Annabelle Bennet described it as a "flagrant abuse of process such that no further actions should be taken".
-She found that Burns had lodged the complaint as a way to pressure Folau to settle, rather than using the processes afforded under the Anti-Discrimination Act.
-She also noted that Burns had disregarded the confidential nature of the proceedings by issuing a media release with the statement: "Fellas, I'm just like a vicious Alsatian dog.
+She found that Burns had lodged the complaint to pressure Folau into settling, rather than using the processes afforded under the Anti-Discrimination Act.
+She also noted that Burns had disregarded the confidential nature of the proceedings by issuing a media release with the statement:Fellas, I'm just like a vicious Alsatian dog.
 Once I grab hold of the leg, I don't let go until the bone is bare and bloodied.
-One way or another, I will get that remedy from Mr Folau."
+One way or another, I will get that remedy from Mr Folau.